Are you currently taking Armour Thyroid but not sure that your dose is where it should be?

 The key to using it correctly is to get your dose right!

-This includes adjusting your dose based off of your laboratory tests and based off of your clinical symptoms.
+This includes adjusting your dose based on your laboratory tests and based on your clinical symptoms.

 As you make these changes you will find that your symptoms improve and you should finally start to feel better.